-After two long days of travelling across Morocco from Marrakech, we arrived on the edge of the Sahara Desert.
+After two long days of travelling across Morocco from Marrakech, we arrived on in the town of Mezouga at the edge of Erg Chebbi.
 My heart sank a little, for the first time since arriving in the country, the clouds started rolling in.
 I had envisioned riding through the desert on the back on my camel, taking photos of its shadow on the sand and suddenly this all seemed to be crashing down around me.
 I’d even read about tours that had to be cancelled due to bad weather.
 I really didn’t want this to happen to me!

 Morocco Desert Tours

 There are several different Marrakech desert trips on offer to various parts of the Sahara Desert in Morocco.
 After some research I decided that the Erg Chebbi dunes were the part for me and booked on a 2 night trip with CamelTrekking.
 I had read reviews on the company that were all very positive but I was kinda wary when the only way to pay was via a bank transfer.
 My instinct told me it was OK though and I’m glad I listened because the tour was A.MAZ.ING!
 Now here’s the thing to know, Erg Chebbi isn’t actually considered part of the main Sahara Desert, it’s a ‘Pre-Saharan Steppe’.
 It was formed by ‘windswept’ sand.
 This was fine, I wanted that feeling of being in the middle of nowhere, surrounded by dunes and Erg Chebbi did this for me!

 I wrote a whole post about the first part of the tour, about the journey between Marrakech to Merzouga and the places we visited on route.
 We spent the first night at a hotel in the Dades Gorge, the second night in the desert and the 3rd day was spent driving the whole way back to Marrakech in one hit, arriving back in the evening.

 Arriving In Merzouga/The Edge Of Erg Chebbi